symfony/symfony-docs/book/page_creation.rst

 located at ``app/config/routing.yml``.
 Like all configuration in Symfony2, you can also choose to use XML or PHP out of the box to configure routes.

-If you look at the main routing file, you'll see that Symfony already added an entry when you generated the ``AcmeHelloBundle``:
+If you look at the main routing file, you'll see that Symfony2 already added an entry when you generated the ``AcmeHelloBundle``:

 .. configuration-block::